DanielBradford/rubic/README.md

     - The majority of the fields use String input.
     - The saved recipes uses an array which stores the ObjectIds of the recipes that have been saved by this user.
-    - The contributed field uses the Int32 value to allow a number to be incremented/decremented easily
+    - The contributed field uses the Int32 value to allow a number to  increment/decrement easily
 <img style="width:80%"  src="documents/screenshots/user_data_model.png">

 1. RECIPES